fstagni/2025_DUW_main/slides.md

 <StickyNote color="gray-light" textAlign="center" width="260px" title="What to run on K8" v-drag="[175,430,600,100]">
-The helm charts provide "everything", inclusing MySQL and Opensearch.
-You are in no obligation to run all available services on K8
+The helm charts provide "everything", including MySQL and Opensearch.
+You are in no obligation to run all available services on K8 -- and you shouldn't!
 </StickyNote>